If dermatitis has set you back, we'll help you move forward

 How do I prove my dermatitis is work-related?

-The first obstacle in a dermatitis compensation claim is demonstrating that the condition is work related.
-Even where a dermatologist confirms dermatitis in the claimant, establishing the cause can be difficult.
-For example, it could be argued that it was triggered by a substance outside of the work environment, or that the claimant already had the condition.
+The first obstacle in a dermatitis compensation claim is demonstrating that the condition is work-related.
+Even where a dermatologist confirms you have dermatitis, establishing the cause can sometimes be difficult.

 Demonstrating when symptoms occurred and if they correlated with a new job or a change in work conditions, such as the introduction of a new chemical or substance, can be vital.